PraseedaSasankaPisipati/DataMiners/Deliverables/Final Git Package/DataMiners_GitPackage_README.md

-### This is an informal markdown document for the team project in the "Data to Decisions" Course.
+### This is a readme markdown document for the team project in the "Data to Decisions" Course.
 This Document includes:
 1. Team Members
 2. List of Files/Folders